 A second argument against ethical egoism was made by H. A. Prichard.
 He argues that self-interest is the wrong sort of reason.
 I do not, for example, think the reason I have a duty to help a drowning child is that helping benefits me (Prichard 2002 1, 9, 26, 29, 30, 122, 123, 171, 188).
 Similarly, Prichard chastises Sidgwick for taking seriously the view that there is “a duty...to do those acts which we think will lead to our happiness” (Prichard 2002 135).

-This is convincing when “duty” means “moral duty.”
+This may be convincing when “duty” means “moral duty.”
 It is less convincing when, as Prichard also thinks, the issue is simply what one ought to do.
 He takes there to be only one sense of “ought,” which he treats as “morally ought.”
 Any other “ought” is treated as really making the non-normative claim that a certain means is efficient for attaining a certain end.
-But ethical egoism can be seen as making categorical ought-claims.
-And the historical popularity of ethical egoism, which Prichard so often notes, indicates that self-interest is not obviously irrelevant to what one ought to do (in a not specifically moral sense).
+But ethical egoism can be seen as making categorical and normative ought-claims.
+And the historical popularity of ethical or rational egoism (see Crisp 2019), which Prichard so often notes, indicates that self-interest is not obviously irrelevant to what one ought to do.

 A third argument, like Moore’s, claims that ethical egoism is inconsistent in various ways.
 Say ethical egoism recommends that A and B both go to a certain hockey game, since going to the game is in the self-interest of each.
 Unfortunately, only one seat remains.
 Ethical egoism, then, recommends an impossible state of affairs.
 Or say that I am A and an ethical egoist.
 I both claim that B ought to go to the game, since that is in her self-interest, and I do not want B to go to the game, since B’s going to the game is against my self-interest.